s-nt-s/vite-web-extension/README.md

 ```

 #### Styling

 CSS files in the `src/pages/*` directories are not necessary.
 They are left in there in case you want
-to use it in combination with Tailwind CSS. **Feel free to delete them**.
+to use it. **Feel free to delete them**.

-Tailwind can be configured, themed and extended according to the [docs](https://tailwindcss.com/docs/theme).

 #### Internationalization (i18n)

 To enable internationalization set the `localize` flag in the `vite.config.base.ts` to `true`.

 The template includes a directory `locales` with a basic setup for english i18n.
 Enabling i18n